The security and privacy of your personal information is very important to us and we are committed to protecting it.

-Last revised: May 2018
+Last revised: March 2023

-1) where we process personal information about you in order to fulfil any order you place with us or otherwise to perform our contract with you;
+1) Where we process personal information about you in order to fulfil any order you place with us or otherwise to perform our contract with you;

-2) for any purpose that you have consented to, where we have asked for your consent in the box that pops up when you first visit our Site and/or as part of the ordering process;
+2) For any purpose that you have consented to, where we have asked for your consent in the box that pops up when you first visit our Site and/or as part of the ordering process;

 The personal information we collect and hold about you includes: